 How to use Wrike as implementation planning software

 Create a foolproof project plan using Wrike’s visual Gantt charts, detailed task options, and robust templates.
-Each of these features help project managers easily make and monitor progress.
+Each of these features helps project managers easily make and monitor progress.
 Use our two-week free trial to save time with customizable implementation plan templates you can use over and over again.